-NUR 105.
-ADULT NURSING.
-8 hrs.
+NUR 105, ADULT NURSING, 8 hrs.

-PREREQUISITE: Successful completion of NUR 102, NUR 103, NUR 104, MTH 116 (or equivalent) and BIO 201 (or NUR 101 for PN program).
+PREREQUISITE: Successful completion of NUR 102, NUR 103, NUR 104, MTH 100 or higher level math (MTH 116 for PN program) and BIO 201.

 This course provides opportunities to develop competencies necessary to meet the needs of individuals throughout the lifespan in a safe, legal, and ethical manner using the nursing process.
 Emphasis is placed on providing care to individuals undergoing surgery, fluid and electrolyte imbalance, and common alterations in respiratory, musculoskeletal, gastrointestinal, cardiovascular, endocrine, and integument systems.
 Nutrition, pharmacology, communication, cultural, and community concepts are integrated.